Alamao4523/CERBERUS-AGI/README.md

 # 🦅 CERBERUS-AGI

 The First "Human-Like" Automation AGI for iOS 🧠✨ You can see the VIDEO.mp4 to see it in action.
-Soooooo,
+The most stable, human-like, long-running iOS automation engine ever built — designed to be AI-driven.

 **CERBERUS-AGI** was forged by me with a singular obsession: to achieve the **ultimate evolution** in iOS automation. 🚀  It can withstand months of non-stop execution.
 Refined with AI to improve the stability so its basically inmortal.